puneetsl/lotion/README.md

 >
 > Use this [link](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76) to sign up and get ready to manage your life like you have never managed before ([Notion.so](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76))

----
-⚠️ **NOTE** ⚠️

-Before you go ahead and install Lotion, I've found a better implementation called [notion-enhancer](https://notion-enhancer.github.io/getting-started/installation) which works seamlessly.
-You can try it out and if that solution works for you please use that instead.

-Lotion is **Not** actively maintained at this point, I might start working again at a later time.
-Thanks for all your support!

----

 # Installation
 Download setup script